HIGH COURT ENFORCEMENT

 Squatting is when someone deliberately enters property without permission and lives there, or intends to live there.
 This is sometimes known as ‘adverse possession’.

 Anyone who originally enters a property with the permission of the landlord is not a squatter.
 For example, if you’re renting a property and fall behind with rent payments you’re not squatting if you continue to live there.
-Although squatting in non-residential building or land isn’t in itself a crime, it’s a crime to damage the property.
+Although squatting in non-residential building or land isn’t in itself a crime, it’s a crime to damage property.
 It’s usually a crime not to leave land or property when you’re instructed to do so by property Landlord, managing agent or Solicitor.

 Get in touch